 The best way to get back to Colombo from Unawatuna is to once again take the train.
 These tickets need to be purchased at the station.
 When I went we bought them day of about 30-45 minutes before the train but you can always try the day before.
 At the time of writing a 2nd Class Ticket (no 1st Class are available on this route) are 190 LKR which is about $1.25 USD and is about a 3 hour train ride.
 Getting on at Unawatuna should ensure you get a seat as we got on further up the coast and had to stand the whole ride, which was not thrilling to say the least.

-Spend your last day in Sri Lanka checking out the rest of the sites you missed from your first day in Sri Lanka.
+End your 10 days in Sri Lanka by checking out the rest of the sites you missed from your first day in Colombo.
 To finish the trip off right treat yourself to a drink on one of the many roof top bars while saying your farewells to this wonderful country.
 I am sure you will find, as I did, spending only 10 days in this wonderful country is not enough.
 Hopefully though you will leave enticed to return to Sri Lanka for more adventures and fun.

 If you liked this post subscribe below to get every new post delivered directly to your inbox!